atlassistant/pytlas/docs/writing_skills/handler.rst

 .. note::

   The agent in the :ref:`request` is a proxy which maps to an :ref:`agents` so you have access to everything it exposes.
+Why a proxy you may ask?
+Because when the action is cancelled by the user, the request is invalidated so any call through the proxy will be dismissed.

 Here the basic code you need to have.
 Calling `request.agent.done` is mandatory to inform the agent that it should returns to its asleep state.